Shazee17/testimonials-grid-section-main/README.md

 ### What I learned

-I think I'm a little bit more with CSS Grid now after doing this project but still gotta do more layout designs to get even further expertise.
+I think I'm a little bit more confident with CSS Grid now after doing this project but still gotta do more layout designs to get even further expertise.

 ## Author
 - Frontend Mentor - [Shazee17](https://www.frontendmentor.io/profile/Shazee17)